adamhollett/dotfiles/readme.md

 # dotfiles

-`cd` into this directory, and run `bash bin/go` to set everything up.
+`cd` into this directory and run `bash bin/go` to set everything up.